 Today I am going to share how we fixed this beauty up and added her to our garden.
 It’s like it was meant to be there all along.

-If you enjoy upcycling projects, check out the bed frame I refinished for my daughters room!
+If you enjoy upcycling projects, check out the bed frame I refinished for my daughter’s room!

-How to Upcycle a Rusted Iron Arbor
+How to Upcycle a Rusted Metal Arbor for Our Garden

 With this DIY I am sharing how we fixed up an iron arbor, but the same process can be applied to any iron piece.

-Tighten Screws and Bolts
+1 | Tighten Screws and Bolts

-Before sanding and spray painting any iron piece, make an repairs needed to ensure it is structurally sound.
+Before sanding and spray painting any iron piece, make any repairs needed to ensure it is structurally sound.

-Sand Flaking Paint & Rust
+2 | Sand Flaking Paint & Rust

 Next, we used sandpaper from our garage to sand off any flaking and rusted parts of the arbor.

-Spray Paint the Piece
+3 | Spray Paint the Arbor